sharetribe/sharetribe/README.md

 PayPal payments are only available on marketplaces hosted at [Sharetribe.com](https://www.sharetribe.com) due to special permissions needed from PayPal.
 We hope to add support for PayPal payments to the open source version of Sharetribe in the future.

+## Versioning

+Sharetribe follows semantic versioning schema:

+Given a version number MAJOR.MINOR.PATCH, increment the:

+* MAJOR version when you make incompatible API changes,
+* MINOR version when you add functionality in a backwards-compatible manner, and
+* PATCH version when you make backwards-compatible bug fixes.

+## Changes

+See [CHANGELOG.md](CHANGELOG.md) for detailed list of changes between releases.

+For keeping up the CHANGELOG we are following the best-practices from [keepchangelog.com](http://keepachangelog.com/).

 ## Updating

-See [release notes](RELEASE_NOTES.md) for information about what has changed and if actions are needed to upgrade.
+See [UPGRADING.md](UPGRADING.md) for information about actions needed when upgrading.

+## Contributing

+Would you like to make Sharetribe better?

+See [CONTRIBUTING.md](CONTRIBUTING.md) for the steps to contribute.

+## Releasing

+See [RELEASE.md](RELEASE.md) for information about how to make a new Sharetribe release.

 ## Technical roadmap

 For a better high-level understanding of what the Sharetribe core team is working on currently and what it plans to work on next, read the [technical roadmap](TECHNICAL_ROADMAP.md).

-## Contributing

-Would you like to make Sharetribe better?
-[Follow these steps](CONTRIBUTING.md).

 ## Translation